knowm/XChange/README.md

 - :x: - not supported by the exchange
 - :question: - exchange support level not known

-GDAX authenticated live updates are not yet supported, hopefully it will be added in the near future.

 If you missing a specific exchange implementation, feel free to propose a pull request or open an issue with some sweet BTC bounty.

 ## Open Source Projects Using XChange-Stream